 What is sales conversion rate?

-Sales conversion rate is a metric, usually expressed in percentage, which shows what part of visitors who interacted with your company or your product made a purchase.
+Sales conversion rate is a metric, usually expressed as a percentage, that shows what part of visitors who interacted with your company or your product made a purchase.
 For an eCommerce business, the sales conversion rate is a ratio of customers to website visitors.
 For example, a conversion rate of 2.5% means that 25 out of thousand website visitors made a purchase.

-You might have already heard of such terms as micro conversions and macro conversions.
+You might have already heard the terms as micro conversions and macro conversions.
 A purchase is considered to be a macro conversion, while all other actions which lead to this purchase — email subscription or a price list request — are micro conversions.

 How to calculate conversion rate and why online store owners need it